 Having your own USB audio interface is beneficial since some models tend to be more advanced with its features.

 There are a lot of audio interfaces of the said type which can be found in stores and getting the best USB audio interface for you could be crucial given the numerous choices.

-Here are our top picks for the best audio interfaces for beginners
+The best audio interfaces for beginners 2021

 First up, we have the Focusrite Scarlett 2i2 2nd Gen. If we’re talking about the best USB audio interface, you’ll always hear this one for sure.
 Featuring two very natural-sounding Scarlett mic preamps, two instrument inputs, 1/4 –inch balanced jack outputs, and one headphone output with gain control, you’ll easily be recording like a pro.
 The Focusrite Scarlett 2i2 2nd Gen is just what you need to create your best tracks ever.

 With its sample rates up to 192kHz / 24 bit and excellent frequency response, this handy audio interface can be used anywhere and will always sound great as it belong as it has two very trusty preamps from Scarlett.
 Designed to be compact and versatile, the Focusrite Scarlett 2i2 2nd Gen has 2-in, 2-out system.
 Compatible with Windows 7 and above, and Mac OS X 10.10 and higher, you won’t have a problem using it on any computer.